AnggaR96s/Reforestation/README.md

-## If you want a job in the moisturizer industry, the best advice I can give is to apply daily.
+## What do you get if you cross a turkey with a ghost?
+A poultry-geist!